rec/safer/README.rst

       close_on_exit: If True, the underlying stream is closed when the writer closes

+      temp_file:
+        If not false, use a disk file and os.rename() at the end, otherwise cache the writes in memory.
+If it's a string, use this as the name of the temporary file, otherwise select one in the same directory as the target file, or in the system tempfile for streams that aren't files.

+      chunk_size:
+        Transfer data from the temporary file to the underlying stream in chunks of this byte size

+      delete_failures:
+        If set to false, any temporary files created are not deleted if there is an exception

 ``safer.open(name, mode='r', buffering=-1, encoding=None, errors=None, newline=None, closefd=True, opener=None, follow_symlinks=True, make_parents=False, delete_failures=True, temp_file=False)``